abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Such higher-level interpretations of logic are sometimes called *algebraic* interpretations, *algebraic* being an umbrella term describing all structures that can be represented using category theory, like groups and orders.

+So, you might suspect already:

+{: .definition}

-So, you might suspect already: objects are propositions and morphisms are proofs.
-And a logical system can be seen as a category.
+> Some categories can be seen as logical systems: Objects are propositions and morphisms are proofs.

 But as usual there is a caveat --- not all categories can be converted to logical systems, only some of them.
 So, to conclude our theorem, we will enumerate the criteria that a given category has to adhere to, in order for it to be "logical".
 These criteria have to guarantee that the category has an object that corresponds to every valid logical propositions and that no objects corresponds to an invalid ones.